valhalla/valhalla-docs/explorer/tutorial.md

 ```
 The map should look something like this:
   ![Transit and isochrone layers in Tangram Play](/images/mobility-explorer-tangram-play-map.png)
 3. Optionally, modify the line width or color to change how the bus line is displayed on the map.
-You can open a color picker, or use any of the other [ways of specifying a color](https://mapzen.com/documentation/tangram/draw/#color) if you want to change it.
+You can open a color picker, or use any of the other [ways of specifying a color](https://mapzen.com/documentation/tangram/draw/#color).
   ![Color picker in Tangram Play](/images/mobility-explorer-tangram-color.png)
-The isochrone layers were added for you, but they should have an indication of the origin point.
 Next, you can add a point representing the bus stop along Broadway that you mapped earlier.
 4. Within the `sources` block, after the `_bus12` block that you added, paste in this query for that stop.
 ```yaml
   _stopBroadway: